 - Will my son be able to keep in contact with the school after he graduates?

 Yes, we are licensed with the Montana Department of Labor and Industry as a Private Alternative Adolescent Residential Program.
-Licensure in the state of Montana has been an ongoing process that we have been a part of.
-It was only recently that a provisional license was available.

 Students come to Wood Creek Academy with a wide range of emotional, social, and academic challenges.
 Many of our students struggle with lack of confidence and/or low self-esteem.
 Often many of these challenges are manifested through negative behaviors and deteriorating family relationships.
 These are good kids that come from good families but are making unhealthy decisions and poor choices.